gmcln-rct/writeword/README.md

 # writeword

-Write Word is a web app intended to help writers to find the right word, be it similar meaning, opposite meaning, rhyme, etc.
+Write Word is a web app that helps writers to find the right word, with similar meaning, opposite meaning, rhyme, etc.